Moffein/Starstorm2Unofficial/README.md

 Unofficial update to the Pre-SotV version of Starstorm 2. **[Get the official version here!](https://thunderstore.io/package/TeamMoonstorm/Starstorm2/)**

 This mod is incompatible with the official version of SS2, so make sure you're not running both at the same time.
+This mod is standalone and only needs R2API/BepInEx to function.

 I've gotten permission to work on this project and host it here, but do not have permission to upload this to Thunderstore.